Rubislaw quarry: History

 Rubislaw quarry was opened in 1740.

 In 1778/9, Aberdeen City Council sold it to a businessman for £13, as it was not thought to be a source of good building material.

-An advert in the Aberdeen Journal of 16 May 1791 states that a seven year lease is to be sold by public auction, and advising that a new road for access is being constructed by the owners.
+An advert in the Aberdeen Journal of 16 May 1791 states that a seven-year lease is to be sold by public auction, and advises that a new road for access is being constructed by the owners.

 In early 1879, an initiative by the Association for Improving the Condition of the Poor resulted in up to 350 unemployed men presenting themselves to the quarry to be employed in breaking stones.

-December 1889 saw the establishment of the Rubislaw Granite Company Limited to take over ownership from Mr William Gibb of John Gibb & Son due to ill health.
+December 1889 saw the establishment of the Rubislaw Granite Company Limited to take over ownership from Mr. William Gibb of John Gibb & Son due to ill health.
 William Gibb was to remain a Director but was joined by four others: Robert G. Wilson, Roderick Mackay, Forbes Manson, and Charles Christie.
-An assessment was given that there was almost 4 million tonnes of 'superior rock' ready for extraction at a likely pace of 50,000 to 60,000 tonnes per year.
+An assessment was given that there were almost 4 million tonnes of 'superior rock' ready for extraction at a likely pace of 50,000 to 60,000 tonnes per year.
 Profit per tonne was stated to be 1 shilling, 7 pence.
-During this process, the currently leaseholders - 'Alex MacDonald & Co Limited' - lost their lease.
+During this process, the current leaseholders – 'Alex MacDonald & Co Limited' – lost their lease.

 In 1926, George Hutcheon Jones was killed after slipping on a grassy slope at the quarry and falling to the foot of the quarry, reported to be 320 feet.
 Similarly, in 1936 a man was reported as having fallen over 400 feet into the quarry.